smagnani96/eBPF_TrafficAnalyzer/README.md

 are able to inject dynamically new eBPB code to be inserted in the Data Plane.
 This code is managed by a Monitor, which needs to be created and attached to a network interface.

 Using the [dymon\_injector.py](./tools/dynmon_injector.py) script (src. [here](https://github.com/polycube-network/polycube/blob/master/src/services/pcn-dynmon/tools/dynmon_injector.py>)) a user inject the new code into the probe.
 From that moment on, by querying the correct monitor the user can retrieve all the informations it has gathered.
 But what information?
 Those we tell the probe to gather.
-In fact in the [feature_extractor.json](./src/feature_extractor.json) file users not only insert their own code, but they also specify which metrics should be exported by the service.
+In fact both in [ddos_detection/feature_extractor.json](./src/ddos_detection/feature_extractor.json)  and [crypto_mining/feature\_extractor.json](./src/crypto_mining/feature_extractor.json) files users not only insert their own code, but they also specify which metrics should be exported by the service.

 The injectable code should be formatted and escaped accordingly to JSON format.
 To achieved that, an apposite python [formatter.py](./tools/formatter.py) script has been created.

 To extract the metrics from the monitor, there are multiple options, but the two most relevant are the following:

 * querying the polycube daemon via command line interface (`polycubectl <monitor_name> show metrics`);
-* using the python [dynmon\_extractor.py](./tools/dynmon_extractor.py), which will automatically stores all the information in files.
+* using one of the two python [dynmon\_extractor\_ddos.py](./tools/dynmon_extractor_ddos.py) [dynmon\_extractor\_ddos.py](./tools/dynmon_extractor_ddos.py), which will automatically store all the information in files.

 ## Usage

 Let's analyze step by step every operation needed to make the system work.
-If you are not willing to write new code, please go to Step2 and use my [feature\_extractor.c](./src/feature_extractor.c) example.
+If you are not willing to write new code, please go to Step2 and use my [ddos_detection](./src/ddos_detection/feature_extractor.c) or [crypto_mining](./src/crypto_mining/feature_extractor.c) example.

 No need to tell that if you are going to use this project with Polycube, a running `polycubed` daemon is needed to accomplish every interaction.